iluvjava/Python-JS-Csharp-ClusterFuck/README.md

         - Fix Attempt: Set the user agent properties in the Instance of RequestClient object instead of adding then to the headers of the Irequest. (failed)
         - Fix Attempt: Set the accept property in header to be: "*/*" (Success 75% sure)
+        - Fix Attempt: Set the headers using delagate, set the header completely the same from the code provided by postman.
+(95% Worked)
+            - Problem: Sometimes, once in a blue moon, I got to the client html.
+    Question:
+        - Why does keeping the same header key "Postman-token" seems to work?
+            - Don't know, is this magic?

 ```